riverlane/deltalanguage/examples/tutorials/README.rst

 operation (latency) is given by the the number of required clock cycles, multiplied by the clock period.
-The STA tool often operates in conjunction to the Synthesis and Place and Route tool, to achieve user specified optimization targets (speed, area or power dissipation).
+The STA tool often operates in conjunction to the Synthesis and Place and Route tool, to achieve user specified optimisation targets (speed, area or power dissipation).
 Meeting the timing constraints depend on several factors: